kentayoung/kenta-young-web/README.md

 # [KentaYoung.dev](KentaYoung.dev)

-This repository houses the code for [KentaYoung.dev](KentaYoung.dev).
+This is the repository for [KentaYoung.dev](KentaYoung.dev).
 It is built with ReactJS and hosted though Firebase.

+Originally created with the Create React App CLI and standard npm scripts apply.